aiprobook/aiprobook.github.io/numerical-linear-algebra-for-programmers/_posts/2001-01-01-lafp-intro.md

 ![Interactive Programming for Artificial Intelligence series; Numerical Linear Algebra for Programmers: An Interactive Tutorial with GPUs, CUDA, OpenCL, MKL, Java, and Clojure](/img/lafp-cover.png)

-### aren't these two frends adorable? the book is too!
+### aren't these two friends adorable? the book is too!

 ### [get the book now](https://www.patreon.com/linear_algebra){: .myButton}